Fryer, Henry

 Biographical Text

-Dick Pym's replacement between the sticks, Henry Fryer played for Exeter City between 1921 and 1923 having joined the club from Luton Clarence.
+Harry Fryer, Dick Pym's eventual replacement between the sticks, played for Exeter City between 1921 and 1923 having joined the club from Luton Clarence.
 He later played for Torquay United.

-He then moved to Torquay United, but was back in the Football League for the 1924-25 season as he featured in 30 games for Halifax Town.
+Leaving St James’ Park in 1923, he moved to Torquay United but was back in the Football League for the 1924/25 season when he featured in 30 games for Halifax Town.
+Spending the rest of his life in the area where he grew up, Harry died in Luton in 1975.

 Appearances